 The best recommendation is that you use a Stihl chain for your greatest chainsaw.
 But if you do not have any spare at hand, you may decide to use other chain sizes similar to your saw model.
 With the knowledge of the chain characteristics (bar length, chains pitch, and chain gauge) and chain size, you would be able to determine a correct chain replacement for your Stihl chainsaw.

-So To answer the question, any chain will not fit into your Stihl chainsaw; only a chainsaw replacement in similar size to your Stihl chainsaw will fit.
+So To answer the question, any chain will not fit into your Stihl chainsaw; only a chainsaw replacement of similar size to your Stihl chainsaw will fit.

 I am pretty sure; this article would be a useful guide as you replace your Stihl chainsaw chain.